 Who wrote The Song of Deborah?

-Deborah’s song after the battle, sung with Barac, provides additional details about the battle and highlights God’s supernatural intervention in the battle.
+Deborah’s song after the battle, sung with Barac, provides additional details about the struggle and highlights God’s supernatural intervention.
 So, at the height of the dry season, walking along a dried-up riverbed, Israel’s enemy was drowned in divine wrath.

-Deborah and Barak wrote the song with a desire to give glory to the God who saved them and helped them win the war.
+Deborah and Barak wrote the song to give glory to the God who saved them and helped them win the war.

 The story of Deborah and Barak represents a downward path of the moral and spiritual degradation of the people of Israel.
 She joins the gallery of prophetesses on the pages of Scripture, emerging alongside Miriam.